hypothesis/pyramid-googleauth/README.md

 make test
 ```

-**That's it!** You’ve finished setting up your h-pyramid-google-oauth
+**That's it!** You’ve finished setting up your pyramid-googleauth development
-development environment.
-Run `make help` to see all the commands that're
+environment.
+Run `make help` to see all the commands that're available for
-available for linting, code formatting, packaging, etc.
+linting, code formatting, packaging, etc.

 ### Updating the Cookiecutter scaffolding